Graduate Certificate in Cyber Law and Policy - 269JA

 Keen to contribute to a safer digital environment?

 If you’re a lawyer, analyst, policy officer or in law enforcement, you’ll be acutely aware of the challenging nature of the digital environment, which is constantly shifting with the influences of government, businesses and consumers.
-This course will have you at the cutting edge of global trends in cyber law and policy, forensic computing and the complex legalities of the WWW.
+This course will have you at the cutting edge of global trends in cyber law and policy, forensic computing and the complex legalities of the world wide web.

 Delivered online, you’ll have the flexibility to plan your own study agenda and link up with fellow students from around the world to download your views on your applied research project and hands-on practical experience.